JonathanYiv/jonathanyiv.github.io/basic-web-apps.md

 These are some basic web applications I made in the process of learning Rails fundamentals.

-They aren't amazing or even sellable, obviously, but they each iterate in complexity and reduction of ugliness.
+They iterate in complexity and design.

 I focused on understanding the 'magic' behind-the-scenes and understanding how Rails works.